mgd1984/vaxmap/README.md

 # VaxMap - Ontario Vaccine Clinic Map

 @VaxHuntersCan and volunteers have put together the VaxFinder API (https://vax-availability-api.azurewebsites.net/swagger) which is an excellent source of information for app developers and end-users.

-This repo contains a couple files:
+This code in this repo can be used to pull data from the VaxFinder API and a build an interactive map of vaccine clinic locations in Ontario.

+Files in this repo:
-- getData.R that connects to the VaxFinder API using `httr` and `jsonlite`
+- getData.R connects to the VaxFinder API using `httr` and `jsonlite`
 - app.R builds an interactive `Shiny` app using `Leaflet` and a few other libraries
-- ClinicAddresses.rds for retrieiving data frame of previously geocoded clinic addresses from getData.R
+- ClinicAddresses.rds retrieves a data frame of previously geocoded clinic addresses from getData.R

-Areas for Improvement:
+For Further Development:
 - Incorporating more VaxFinderAPI endpoints as map search parameters
+- Improve search features (case-insensitivity, etc.)
 - Fix data anomalies (incorrectly geocoded coordinates, etc.)
-- UI improvements
+- UI/UX improvement
 - ...

 [![](https://github.com/mgd1984/vaxmap/blob/main/vaxmap.png?raw=true)](https://overviewanalytics.shinyapps.io/VaxMapR/)